-LTCY 100 - successful mastery by the student of a discrete professional competence in education, embodied in a standardized learning package, and measured by diagnostic as well as summative evaluations.
-Units monitored by member of the faculty.
+- LTCY 100 - Individualized Competency Unit.
+Successful mastery by the student of a discrete professional competence in education embodied in a standardized learning package and measured by diagnostic as well as summative evaluations.
+Units monitored by members of the faculty.

-LTRE 201 - refinement of college reading comprehension skills including critical and analytical reading, reading flexibility, acquisition of vocabulary, and organizational structures common to specific disciplines.
+- LTRE 201 - Special Topics in Advanced College Reading.
+Refinement of college reading comprehension skills, including critical and analytical reading, reading flexibility, acquisition of vocabulary and organizational structures common to specific disciplines.

 Acting Program Facilitator